 Mississippi Greenway to River des Peres Greenway:

-The final half mile—between South Broadway and the northwest corner of the River City Casino—to connect the River des Peres and Mississippi Greenways has been on hold to allow for Metropolitan St. Louis Sewer District (MSD) sewer line repairs and improvements, and to obtain clearance from Union Pacific Railroad (UPRR) to construct the greenway beneath the railroad bridge.
-After many delays due to flooding, MSD has completed their project.
-We are now waiting for a positive response from UPRR which will allow us to complete the greenway.
-Stay tuned for additional updates on this project!
+The final half mile—between South Broadway and the northwest corner of the River City Casino—to connect the River des Peres and Mississippi Greenways has been on hold for a couple of years to allow for Metropolitan St. Louis Sewer District (MSD) sewer line repairs and improvements (delayed by flooding!), and to obtain clearance to construct the greenway beneath the railroad bridge.
+In spring 2022, Union Pacific Railroad approved the greenway under the railroad tracks!
+The first step is to sign agreements between all project partners – Great Rivers Greenway, St. Louis County, Metropolitan Sewer District and Union Pacific Railroad.
+Formal approval through boards and councils can often take several months, but all partners are eager to make this connection a reality.
+Once agreements are finalized, the construction window is about 6 months to build this final stretch.
+Stay tuned for updates!